 Furthermore, the new law takes steps to ensure that the minimum coverage requirement does not impose an undue burden on any individual consumer.
-The affordability tax credits could help up to 28.6 million Americans without employer-sponsored coverage to receive coverage in the exchange.52 Those who are 30 or under or who cannot find coverage at a cost of less than 8% of their income can meet the minimum coverage requirement by purchasing the limited, lower-cost catastrophic health insurance plan.
+The Affordability Tax Credits are predicted to help 12 million Americans without good, affordable employer-sponsored coverage to receive coverage in the exchange.
+Those who are 30 or under or who cannot find coverage at a cost of less than 8% of their income can meet the minimum coverage requirement by purchasing the limited, lower-cost catastrophic health insurance plan.
 And finally, hardship and religious exemptions are available for those who qualify.